mcv-m6-video/mcv-m6-2022-team2/README.md

 The dataset used is a subset of 3 sequences of the *AI City dataset*.
 This dataset offers 3.25 hours of videos showing road intersections and driving vehicles.
 40 cameras were used in 10 different intersections.
 The dataset also offers the frame-by-frame bounding boxes of each vehicle, giving a total of 229,680 bounding boxes for 666 different vehicles.

-In addition to the main challenge in this repository there are several studies done such as background estimation and optical flow estimation and representation.
+In addition to the main challenge, in this repository there are several studies done such as background estimation and optical flow estimation and representation.
 The corresponding detailed expositions are inside the w1, w2, w3 and w4 folders.
 However, all the code corresponding to the main challenge is in the w5 folder.

 [Week 1 - Database, Evaluation Metrics and Representation](/w1)